pydoit/doit/doc/tools.rst

 config_changed (uptodate)
 ---------------------------

 ``config_changed`` is used to check if any "configuration" value for the task has changed.
-Config values can strings or dict.
+Config values can be a string or dict.

 For dict's the values are converted to string and only a digest/checksum of the dictionaries keys and values are saved.